 Our next entry into our search for the best trail running shoes for backpacking is theSalomon XA Pro 3D GTX®.
 This shoe features a 3D advanced chassis that transforms your feet into trail dominating juggernauts.
 Plus, the shoe’s full premium wet traction grip ensures that you’ll stay on your feet even in the most tricky situations on the trail.
 Lastly, the long-lasting waterproofing protection of Gore-Tex reinforces the toe cap and provides smartly placed protection.

-Amazon customers rated this shoe 4.5 out of 5 stars.
 One customer praised the shoe’s incredible grip and Gore-Tex waterproof feature.
 Another customer called the shoe a great value and a quality product that will last for years.
 Other customers complained that the shoes made their feet hurt.
 One customer claimed that his big toe went numb after a few months of use.

-This product can cost from $$ to $$ and includes a 2-year limited warranty.
+This product includes a 2-year limited warranty.

 Nike Air Zoom Terra Kiger 4

 The last entry in our search for the best trail running shoes for backpacking is the Nike Air Zoom Terra Kiger 4.
 This shoe features a breathable flymesh upper that provides a more lightweight feel.
 The Flywire cables work with the laces to improve both balance and comfort while running.
 The Phylon midsole with Zoom Air units in the heel and forefoot gives you more spring to each step.
 Additionally, it has a top cap for added protection from debris like rocks and tree roots.
 Finally, the waffle design with exaggerated lugs on the bottom gives the shoe incredible grip and traction on wet surfaces.